kaisadilla/judith/.info/spec.md

 ```

 * Class fields can be marked as "always immutable" with the `const` keyword.
 This acts in the opposite way as `var`: a `const` field can never be mutated, not even when the instance of the class is mutable.
 Semantically, always immutable members represent parts of the instance's state that are not controlled by the class.
 In the following example, although `company` is part of a `Person`'s state, the person itself cannot change the state of the company.

-Note that always immutable reference type fields (`company` in this case) can still mutate, if the instance it points to is also pointed to by a mutable variable somewhere else.
-This makes semantic sense, because a company can still change over time, and these changes can still affect the person's behavior; even if the person itself cannot mutate the company in any way.

 ```judith
 typedef class Person